How Much Of My Car Accident Injury Settlement Is For Mental Damages?

 By working with a trusted and experienced personal injury lawyer, personal injury clients can feel confident that their mental damages will be taken seriously and that they will receive the support and compensation they need to move forward.
 An attorney can help them navigate the legal process and ensure that their rights are protected, so they can focus on their recovery and regain their sense of well-being.

-With the right evidence and documentation, you may receive compensation for mental damages
+With the right evidence and documentation, you may receive compensation for mental anguish

 Evidence such as statements from mental health practitioners may be used as documentation to help ensure you receive a portion of your settlement for mental damages that is commensurate with the distress you may have experienced.